qbzjs/2D-3D-/Assets/Resources/Downloaded_Assets/Shader_Assets/GhostEffect/Ciconia Studio/Shaders/Ghost Shaders/Readme.txt

 Readme - Ghost Shader
 _________________________

+Support Unity versions
+2019.4.0 or higher
+The package includes Built-in and URP shaders.
+The v2020.1 package is only compatible with Unity 2019.4.0 or higher.
+The package is set up to Built-In Render Pipeline by default.

 URP Setup :
 ---------
-Support Unity versions
-2019.4.0 or higher

 First delete the Builtin folder and unpack the URP-Ghost shaders.unitypackage.
 In order to use the shaders with the Universal Render Pipeline you will need to enable the Opaque Texture toggle in the pipeline asset inspector(for more information check the documentation linked below).